cldf-datasets/gramadapt/rationale/OG1.md

 ## OG1: What is the population density within the territory controlled by the Focus Group community?

+> [!NOTE]
-(NOTE: In the questionnaire this question is stated as "OG1: What is the population density within the area where the Focus Language is spoken?")
+> In the questionnaire this question is stated as "OG1: What is the population density within the area where the Focus Language is spoken?"

 The scale of answers is the following: